-Kylie Jenner Shows Birthday Love To Daughter Stormi: ‘Thank You God For Sending This Little Soul To Me’
+Kylie Jenner Shows Birthday Love To Daughter Stormi: 'Thank You God For Sending This Little Soul To Me'

 In the final photograph, Travis and Stormi strolled together outside.

-Kylie’s fans added their own birthday wishes in the comments section of the post.
+Kylie's fans added their own birthday wishes in the comments section.

 "Happy Bday Stormi.
 ILYSM BBG.
 You are the happiest little angel on this planet.
 Stay blessed and happy beautiful.
 Here's to three!" exclaimed one fan.

-“She is just a little queen,” wrote a second follower of the toddler.
+"She is just a little queen," a second follower wrote about the toddler.